rahmatcmos/cms-2/README.md

 ## Security Vulnerabilities

 If you discover a security vulnerability within Beyond Plus CMS, please send an e-mail to San Pwint Thu at sanpwintthu@hotmail.com.
-All security vulnerabilities will be promptly addressed.

 ## License